 Final Thoughts on 5Star Life Insurance Company

 While not a massive company or even household name, 5Star is beginning to make a solid footprint among the life insurance marketplace, at least in the areas they focus in.
+They still don’t compare with the ease of underwriting and death benefit size of Haven Life, but they are apt to approvals with a little less underwriting.

 We currently see 5Star Life as a reputable carrier and a strong choice for seniors and a select few looking for no exam coverage.
 Their premiums are very comparable they offer the typical riders most used by consumers.
 We often look strongly at value of product, and 5Star definitely shows value in their product line.